mufflyt/tyler/README.md

 ```

 ### `tyler::create_basemap`
 This is a nice leaflet map with all the features you want for an interactive html map.
 We can use it for dot maps.
+Leaflet provides a user-friendly and intuitive interface for interacting with maps.
+It supports features like zooming, panning, and click events, making it easy for users to explore and interact with geographic data.
 ```r
 # Create a base map with a custom title
 my_map <- create_base_map("TITLE")